jag20/HubCCD/README.md

 The SCF and Post-SCF routines can be used for general Hamiltonians, but the code only knows how to generate integrals for 1D and 2D Hubbard lattices with nearest-neighbor interactions and open or periodic boundary conditions.

-Required Packages: numpy, os, pickle
+Required Packages: numpy, os, pickle.
+If molecular calculations are desired, we also need Gaussian16 and their Fortran/python routines for accessing Gaussian matrix element files: http://gaussian.com/interfacing/

 # Motivation
 This code base is useful for benchmarking and rapid implementation of CCD-based theories.